 Details: Dir.
 Jacques Tournear.
 Perf.
 Dana Andrews, Peggy Cummins, Niall MacGinnis.
 Columbia, 1957.
 Based on the story “Casting the Runes” by M. R. James.

-Synopsis: Psychologist John Holden (Andrews) investigates a colleague’s death and becomes the next target of a satanic cult.
-In one segment, Holden investigates his colleague’s research at the British Museum and gets help from an older male librarian.
+Synopsis: Psychologist John Holden (Dane Andrews) investigates a colleague’s death and becomes the next target of a satanic cult.
+In one segment, Holden investigates his colleague’s research at the British Museum and gets help from a librarian.

 Role Call: John Salew as Librarian—Information Provider (male)